-Tim Menzies (Ph.D., UNSW, 1995) is a full Professor in CS at North Carolina State University where he teaches software engineering, automated software engineering, and foundations of software science.
+Tim Menzies (IEEE Fellow, Ph.D., UNSW, 1995) is a full Professor in CS at North Carolina State University where he teaches software engineering, automated software engineering, and foundations of software science.
 He is the directory of the RAISE lab (real world AI for SE). that explores SE, data mining, AI, search-based SE, and open access science.

-He is the author of over 250 referred publications and editor of three recent books summarized the state of the art in software analytics.
-In his career, he has been a lead researcher on projects for NSF, NIJ, DoD, NASA, USDA, as well as joint research work with private companies.
+He is the author of over 280 referred publications and editor of three recent books summarized the state of the art in software analytics.
+In his career, he has been a lead researcher on projects for NSF, NIJ, DoD, NASA, USDA (funding totalling over 12 million dollars) as well as joint research work with private companies.
 For 2002 to 2004, he was the software engineering research chair at NASA's software Independent Verification and Validation Facility.

-Prof. Menzies is the co-founder of the PROMISE conference series devoted to reproducible experiments in software engineering (http://openscience.us/repo).
-He is an associate editor of IEEE Transactions on Software Engineering, Empirical Software Engineering, the Automated Software Engineering Journal the Big Data Journal, Information Software Technology, and the Software Quality Journal.
+Prof. Menzies is the co-founder of the PROMISE conference series devoted to reproducible experiments in software engineering (http://tiny.cc/seacraft).
+He is an associate editor of IEEE Transactions on Software Engineering, Communications of the ACM, ACM Transactions on Software Engineering Methodologies, Empirical Software Engineering, the Automated Software Engineering Journal the Big Data Journal, Information Software Technology, IEEE Software, and the Software Quality Journal.
 In 2015, he served as co-chair for the ICSE'15 NIER track.
-In 2016, he serves as co-general chair of ICMSE'16.
-For more, see his vita (http://goo.gl/8eNhYM) or his list of publications https://goo.gl/qNQAIq) or his home page http://menzies.us.
+He has served as co-general chair of ICSME'16 and co-PC-chair of SSBSE'17, and ASE'12.
+For more, see his vita (http://menzies.us/pdf/MenziesCV.pdf or his list of publications http://tiny.cc/timpubs) or his home page http://menzies.us.

 Mail: Com.Sci., 890 Oval Dr, Raleigh, NC, USA, 27695-8206.